Gender Pay Disparity

 Where the EPA claimant proves a willful violation of the Equal Pay Act, the claimant can recover liquidated damages.

-Resources About Equal Pay Act Claims
+Resources About Equal Pay Act Claims and Gender Discrimination

 If you have suffered pay discrimination, call the attorneys at Zuckerman Law at 202-262-8959 or contact us by clicking here.